PombertLab/SYNY/README.md

 ### <b>Installing SYNY</b>

-SYNY dependencies can be installed automatically with Conda (does not require sudo privileges), with `setup_syny.pl` (requires sudo privileges) or manually.
+SYNY dependencies can be installed automatically with Conda (does not require sudo privileges), with `setup_syny.pl` (requires sudo privileges), or manually.

 <details open>
   <summary><b><i>Show/hide: Installing SYNY with Conda</i></b></summary>